Learning Discriminative and Generalizable Anomaly Detector for Dynamic Graph with Limited Supervision: Baselines and Implementation Details

 Our experiments cover both widely used discrete-time dynamic graph (DTDG)-based DGAD baselines and recent continuous-time dynamic graph (CTDG)-based DGAD methods.
 Since CTDG-based DGAD remains relatively under-explored with few dedicated methods, we follow prior works~\cite{sad,GeneralDyG,postuvan2024learningbased} and additionally include some representative CTDG models originally developed for fundamental dynamic graph task (e.g., link prediction), which can be directly adapted to anomaly detection.

 \paragraph{Implementation Details.} Following~\citet{postuvan2024learningbased}, we apply a minimal modification when adapting general CTDG models: unlike standard link prediction that excludes the current target interaction from the input history, anomaly detection can include it.
 This adjustment allows CTDG models to operate consistently under the anomaly detection setting and ensures fair comparisons.
 All baselines are trained for up to 200 epochs with early stopping (patience = 10) and the checkpoint achieving the best validation performance is used for testing.
+Validation performance is also evaluated using AUROC, AP, and F1.
+Since computing F1 requires a threshold $\epsilon$, we set $\epsilon=0.5$ for all experiments during validation.
+Therefore, we report test-time F1 using the same threshold $\epsilon=0.5$ for all experiments to ensure a consistent and fair evaluation.
 We fix the batch size to 200 for all methods and datasets.
 We report the average and standard deviation over five independent runs.
 We optimize model parameters using Adam~\cite{adam} and conduct grid search over the main Adam hyperparameters: the learning rate is selected from $\{1e\!-\!3,1e\!-\!4,1e\!-\!5\}$ and the weight decay from $\{1e\!-\!1,1e\!-\!2,1e\!-\!3,1e\!-\!4,1e\!-\!5\}$.
 We run all the experiments with NVIDIA GeForce RTX 4090 GPUs.